-CBSA/CFIA: Expenses in Q2 of this year are higher this year due to additional payments in lieu of tax that were charged on FBCL's new CBSA facilities in Lansdowne for both 2018 and 2019, which was an effect of an increase in expenses of \$0.2 million.
-In addition, year to date expenses are also higher due to higher depreciation and operating expenses in Q1 as compared to the prior year and all facilities were operational for the full first quarter of this year, as opposed to last year where final works were not yet complete.
+CBSA/CFIA: Expenses for Q3 are comparable year over year.
+When comparing the year-to-date, expenses this year are higher due to additional payments in lieu of tax that were due on FBCL's new CBSA facilities in Lansdowne for both 2018 and 2019, which was an effect of an increase in expenses of \$0.2 million and higher depreciation and operating expenses as all facilities were operational for all three quarters this year, as opposed to last year where some facilities were not operational in the first quarter.